robinrendle/robinrendle.com/_posts/2021-04-09-neglect-and-the-shepard-risset-glissando.md

 date: 2021-04-09T07:05:50.080Z
 city: San Francisco
 country: California
-extract: And the guilt of being worthy enough.
+extract: Or, the guilt of being worthy.
 ---
 I’m obsessed with work.
 It’s the first thing I wake up with in the morning and it’s the last thing I think of before I fall asleep.
 Well, “sleep” wouldn’t be fair because it’s a shattered, partial, broken half-trance that I slip into these days.
 Throughout the night I’ll wake up with my jaw clamped down as if a wire has been pulled taut in my body and my back will scream as if a violin string is being pulled through me.